tfabris/BlueGigaEmpeg/README.md

   sure to delete that earlier pairing, because its security key will be reset when you press the RESET/PAIR button in the next step.

-- Press the RESET/PAIR button on the BlueGigaEmpeg.
+- Press the recessed RESET/PAIR button on the BlueGigaEmpeg module.
 Its LED should light up blue for about 30 seconds or so.

 - On the car stereo, initiate pairing mode while the blue LED on the BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.